• Home

 Best to-do app for Mac to make Apple Reminders more powerful

-GoodTask (macOS, iPhone, iPad, Apple Watch)
+GoodTask (Mac, iPhone, iPad, Apple Watch)

 GoodTask pros:

-Adds features to Reminders that it lacks, like a universal keyboard shortcut
+• Adds features to Reminders that it lacks, like a universal keyboard shortcut

-Integrates with Calendar, so you can see events and to-dos together
+• Integrates with Calendar, so you can see events and to-dos together

 GoodTask cons:

-Expensive for what amounts to an add-on app
+• Very expensive for what amounts to an add-on app

 Reminders is great, but its simplicity can be a drawback for managing more complex projects.
 GoodTask is unique in that it uses Reminders as a backend: add anything to GoodTask, and it will show up in Reminders (and vice versa).
 So what's the point?
 GoodTask offers features that Apple doesn't in Reminders.

 First, there's Calendar integration, meaning you can see your calendar appointments and your tasks in one place.
 You can also create more powerful smart lists, allowing you to filter your tasks using things like tags, due dates, and locations.
 You'll have to spend some time setting this up before it's any better than Reminders, but if you've got a specific overview of tasks in mind, you can probably design it here.
-And then there are all the other nice-to-have features of a proper task management app, like an Overdue list that shows tasks for which the due date has passed, and pop-up panels for planning your day or seeing only which task you need to work on now.

 Integration with Reminders means all your tasks sync to the iPhone and iPad without the need for any other software, though there are versions of GoodTask available for those devices if you want the same power on them.
 Perhaps best of all, if you can't convince your family to use a more powerful to-do app, you can still share lists with them even if they stick to the more basic Reminders.
 And there's a universal keyboard shortcut for adding events—that alone might make this app worth using over Reminders.
-Overall, this is a nice (albeit pricey) upgrade over Apple's default app, so check it out.
+Overall, this is a nice (albeit very pricey) upgrade over Apple's default app, so check it out.

 GoodTask for Mac price: $39.99 with a 14-day free trial.
 GoodTask is also available on Setapp, which is a $10/month subscription service with access to dozens of Mac apps.
-There's also an iPhone and iPad version available for free, with an in-app purchase of $9.99 to unlock all features.
+There's also an iPhone and iPad version available for free, with an in-app purchase of $19.99 to unlock all features.

 Best fully-customizable Mac to-do list app with multiple syncing options